 Sima Sharma Tiwari

-With her Srinivasan Family Award, Sima has worked to provide advocacy resources and training for comprehensive reproductive health education to schools and health institutions in Kathmandu, Nepal.
-She has developed an advocacy toolkit to promote the implementation of culturally relevant and scientifically accurate sex education and has since distributed her toolkit to over 300 nursing students and several secondary schools.
-She has also partnered with a high school in Kathmandu to pilot these trainings with students and set up additional seminars with schools outside of Kathmandu to expand the scope of her project.
+With her Srinivasan Family Award, Sima worked to provide advocacy resources and training for comprehensive reproductive health education to schools and health institutions in Kathmandu, Nepal.
+She developed an advocacy toolkit to promote the implementation of culturally relevant and scientifically accurate sex education and distributed her toolkit to over 300 nursing students and several secondary schools.
+She also partnered with a high school in Kathmandu to pilot these trainings with students and set up additional seminars with schools outside of Kathmandu to expand the scope of her project.
 Since receiving her award, Sima has presented her findings at several equity and global health conferences.
 She plans on targeting policymakers, law students, and educators as she moves into the next phase of her project to encourage greater adoption of her curriculum across the country.
 She received supplementary funding in the Fall 2023 to expand her project.

 Saraina Ulysse